Climate Change Agreement (CCA)

 How to access a CCA

 To apply, >70% of the site’s energy must be consumed within the energy-intensive installation.
 This must be formally calculated and documented using sub-meters or engineering calculations.
+We would typically assess your operation and run temporary clamp metering to avoid the roll out of expensive and unnecessary sub meters on all equipment. that way we can focus on only those items of plant that prove to be significant.

 Your organisation must be undertaking an eligible ‘energy intensive’ process (full list is set out below):